Galser/tfev5-cluster-module-aws-demo/README.md

    default = "agtfe5-2"
  }
  ```
-- Define path to the file with yur license on lines 45-47 :
+- Define path to the file with yur license in [variables.tf](variables.tf) on lines 45-47 :
  ```terraform
  variable "license_file" {
    default = "andrii-hashicorp-emea.rli"